 Cannabinoids are therefore indispensable for the proper functioning of the body.
 Research has shown that because hemp oil contains CBD – a known cannabinoid – it can affect the user’s endocannabinoid system by interacting with specific receptors and help them function optimally.

 Different types of CBD oil

-In order to make a CBD product, the CBD must first be extracted from the hemp plant.
-There are a lot of ways of extracting CBD from cannabis or hemp: each extraction method has its own advantages and disadvantages.
+To make a CBD product, the CBD must first be extracted from the hemp plant.
+There are many ways of extracting CBD from cannabis or hemp: each extraction method has its advantages and disadvantages.